kabirkhanna85/kabirkhanna85.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD Student at UMass Amherst in Condensed Matter Theory
+subtitle: PhD (Physics) candidate at the University of Geneva, Switzerland

 announcements:
   enabled: true # includes a list of news items